alexsavio/alexsavio.github.io/content/first_principles_software_observability.md

 ### Explore, don't monitor

 The primary interaction model should be ad-hoc querying (Truth #4, failures are unpredicted).
-"Show me all requests from user X that hit service Y in the last hour, broken down by response code and latency percentile."
+"Show me all requests from user X that hit service Y in the last hour, broken down by response code and latency percentile".
 Dashboards become saved queries that proved useful, not the starting point.
 The system should support questions you've never asked before.

 This is a fundamental shift in posture: from passive monitoring ("stare at dashboards and wait for red") to active exploration ("I have a hypothesis, let me test it against production data").